-- Develop and implement methods to recruit and select eligible participants to assure maximum participation in the program. - Use income definitions and income inclusions and exclusions for SCSEP eligibility, as described in TEGL 12-06 to determine and document participant eligibility. - Develop and implement methods to recruit minority populations to ensure at least proportional representation in your assigned service area. - Develop and implement strategies to recruit applicants who have priority of service as defined in OAA section 518(b) (1)-(2) and by the Jobs for Veterans Act (JVA).
-Individuals with priority include those who: - Are covered persons in accordance with the JVA (covered persons who are SCSEP-eligible must receive services instead of or before noncovered persons); - Are 65 years or older; - Have a disability; - Have limited English proficiency; - Have low literacy skills; - Reside in a rural area; - Have low employment prospects; - Have failed to find employment after utilizing services provided through the One-Stop Delivery System; - Are homeless or are at risk for homelessness.
+Develop and implement methods to recruit and select eligible participants to assure maximum participation in the program.
+Use income definitions and income inclusions and exclusions for SCSEP eligibility as described in TEGL No. 12-06 to determine and document participant eligibility.
+Develop and implement methods to recruit minority populations to ensure at least proportional representation in your assigned service area as listed in the latest Minority Report.
+Develop and implement strategies to recruit applicants who have priority of service asdefined in Older Americans Act section 518(b)(1)-(2) and by the

+Individuals with priority are those who:

+Are covered persons in accordance with the VOW (covered persons who are SCSEP-eligible must receive services instead of or before all non-covered persons);